torch/torch7/doc/random.md

 Returns a random real number according to the log-normal distribution, with the given `mean` and standard deviation `stdv`.
+`mean` and `stdv` are the corresponding mean and standard deviation of the underlying normal distribution, and not of the returned distribution.

 `stdv` must be positive.

 <a name="torch.geometric"></a>